18 of the best long-lasting perfumes for women that actually linger for hours (and hours)

 Why does my perfume fade so quickly?

+Find that your perfume has seemingly disappeared mere moments after you’ve spritzed it on?
+It could be down to a lack of moisture, more specifically oil.
 "This very often happens when your skin is dry," explains Fairley.
-"Perfume likes to cling to oil, so if you find that your scent is fading fast, either layer it over a “matching” body product like an oil, cream or body butter, or an unscented body treat, applied to the neck and wrists."
+"Perfume likes to cling to oil, so if you find that your scent is fading fast, either layer it over a 'matching' body product like an oil, cream or body butter, or an unscented body treat, applied to the neck and wrists."

-A good long-lasting perfume tip to keep in mind is regularly exfoliating with one of the best body scrubs.
-This will help to remove old cells that absorb scent but don’t retain it.
-"You can also try spraying your clothes," adds Fairley, "as fabric holds fragrance very well.
+A good long-lasting perfume tip is to regularly exfoliate with one of the best body scrubs.
+This will help remove old skin cells that absorb scent but don’t retain it.
+"You can also try spraying your clothes," adds Fairley.
+"Fabric holds fragrance very well.
 Just be sure to do a 'stain test' first, spritzing a tissue to make sure there’s no mark."

-If you’re confident that your skin is nice and nourished, but still can’t smell your signature scent, it could simply be that you’ve become too accustomed to it.
+If your skin is well-nourished but you still can’t smell your signature scent, it could simply be that you’ve become too accustomed to it.
 "We tend to become conditioned to a smell if we’re around it all the time," says du Parcq.
 "It’s like when you walk into a kitchen and there’s a bowl of bananas – our brain recognises that smell instantly and it’s really potent, but after about 10 minutes you can’t detect it any more.
 So, if you’re spraying a tonne of perfume and you’re barely noticing it, then trust me other people around you will smell it absolutely fine.

 Stephanie Maylor